A Dog Named Palma: Production

 In 1976 the Komsomol Truth published an article about this called Waiting for Two Years, written by Yuri Rost, in 1988, based on the article, a feature film was made Tethered to the Runway (ru), directed by Vladimir Khmelnitsky.

 Casting

 More than 300 children passed the casting for the role of the boy Kolya Lazarev, before the director approved Leonid Basov.
 For him, this is his film debut.

 Filming

 Principal photography of the film took place in one of the airports near Moscow and the Belarusian Brest.
 The local airport, which retained its Soviet interiors and was not very busy, was best suited to reproduce the atmosphere of the 70s.
 About 500 residents of Brest were used as extras for the crowd scenes.

 Release

 The Russian premiere of the film took place on March 18, 2021 by Central Partnership.

+Sequel

+In October 2021, the film's creators announced they had begun work on a sequel, Palma 2.
+It was scheduled for release on March 20, 2025.